Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 ## Strap Research

+Functions the straps **must** perform:
+* Carry the weight of the full smile >2kg
+* Adjust to fit body size
+* Not significantly increase weight of smile
+  * Should not weigth more than the current backpack design for the larger smile
+* Be padded to provide comfortable fit for health worker
+* Have strong attatchments to smile box

+Functions the straps **could** perform:
+* Provide option for shoulder carrying or backpack carrying
+* Have ability to fit larger smile by same attatchments
+* could carry the weight of the large smile >3.5kg
+* Integrate vaccine recoding cards

+Guitars typically weigh 2-3 kg and so the straps used to carry them are first investigated.
+Guitar straps are typically mounted over one shoulder only, as shown below:

+Investigate 2L Water backpacks
+Flight suit record card pocket
+Straps for carrying musical instrument cases - could be off the shelf to reduce manufacturing costs

+Strap requirements:

 Come up with strap design concepts and produce sketches bearing in mind ergonomics, mounting & modularity.
 Make prototype.